MatthewWinsper/Linux-Autoupdater/README.md

-# Kali-Autoupdater
+# Linux-Autoupdater
 ### Created by @MatthewWinsper

-Basic BASH shell script to auto update and upgrade Kali Linux.
+Basic BASH shell script to auto update and upgrade personal Linux distros.

 Created for myself to streamline fresh VM installs.